Last Updated: September 15, 2023

 Can You Die From an Alcohol-Induced Seizure?

 The highest risk for alcohol-related seizures is typically during detox.
 Anyone who may experience alcohol withdrawal seizures should detox from alcohol using a medical detox.
-In a medical detox, you’re monitored by licensed medical professional around-the-clock so they can help prevent seizures and immediately treat any seizures that develop.
+In a medical detox, you’re monitored by licensed medical professionals around-the-clock so they can help prevent seizures and immediately treat any seizures that develop.